vivithemage/cuppa/readme.md

 TODO

-This is a command line tool so it would be used in a very similar way to the yarn commands.
+Python 3.8+ is required along with pipenv.

+    pipenv install
+    pipenv shell

+Create a distributed exe file:

+    cd cuppa
+    pyinstaller cuppa.py --onefile

+## Testing

+This project uses TDD practices so whenever new functionality is developed, a test case should be added or the existing one amended first.

 Please note that all references to username and password are ssh details.